maiko254/alx-low_level_programming/0x0D-preprocessor/README.md

 Task 2: 2-main.c - Program that prints the name of the file it was compiled from, followed by a new line.

 Task 3: 3-function_like_macro.h - Function-like macro ABS(x) that computes the absolute value of a number x.

+Task 4: 4-sum.h - Function-like macro SUM(x, y) that computes the sum of the numbers x and y.